adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 If an SPA grows to a significant size, loading the entire application on page load will be slow.
 This leads to conditionally loading CSS and JS with a script loader.

-The problem is that [script loading is notoriously difficult and contains unreliable hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/) which slows down development and reduces the reliability of the application.
+The problem is that [script loading is notoriously difficult and contains  hacks](http://blog.getify.com/labjs-script-loading-the-way-it-should-be/).
+This slows down development and reduces the reliability of the application.

 ## 7. Analytics